RadioAstronomySoftwareGroup/pyuvdata/README.md

 import does not seem to support >255 antennas.
 * uvh5 is an HDF5-based file format defined by the HERA collaboration, details in the [uvh5 memo](docs/references/uvh5_memo.pdf).
-Note that this is a new format and is still under development, consider it to be a beta version, but we will strive to make future versions backwards compatible with the current format.
+Note that this is a somewhat new format, so it may evolve a bit but we will strive to make future versions backwards compatible with the current format.
 It is probably not compatible with other interferometric HDF5 files defined by other groups.
 * FHD (read-only support, tested against MWA and PAPER data)